aritsuyu/Project-DraconicOS/Engine/Tools/MemReduct/README.md

 - This version is currently **non-functional**.
 - No significant graphical/interface changes have been implemented yet.
 - Execution is not possible at the moment — this is a placeholder for future development.

-Once functional, this module will integrate memory cleaning and monitoring features into the main application.